Skip to main content

 What Chicago area transit programs are covered?

-In the Chicago area the program covers the popular CTA, Metra, and Pace transit systems as well as the Northwestern Shuttle.
+In the Chicago area the program covers the popular CTA, Metra, and Pace transit systems.
 Also, employees who use the South Shore, the Chicago Water Taxi and other local transit systems will be able to take advantage of pre-tax deductions.

 What is the pre-tax limit for commuter benefits?